jnozzi/cocoadev.com/markdown/StackTraces.md

 ----

-Normally General/NSApplication will catch unhandled exceptions that occur in the main thread, print them and continue.
+Normally NSApplication will catch unhandled exceptions that occur in the main thread, print them and continue.
 The code above will cause your program to exit after printing the stack trace.
 If you do the following instead, then it will print the trace and keep running as normal.

-- (void)reportException:(General/NSException *)anException
+- (void)reportException:(NSException *)anException
 {
 	[anException printStackTrace];
 }

--General/JoshMinor
+-JoshMinor

 ----
 Any chance of getting full listings on these stack trace solutions?
 I'm not exactly sure where each of these blocks of code belongs.
 If I get this to work independently I will post the code myself.

--General/AlainODea
+-AlainODea

 ----
 FYI, don't put the -setExceptionHandlingMask: call in the -awakeFromNib method.
 You wont get any stack traces (although your custom exception handler will work fine).
--General/MichaelBianco
+-MichaelBianco
 ----